Legal · Document 02 · Terms

 Availability and support

-We target 99.9% monthly availability for the Service, measured at the platform's public endpoints, excluding (a) scheduled maintenance announced at least 48 hours in advance, (b) emergency maintenance, (c) downstream outages of the WhatsApp Business API or Microsoft Azure that we cannot reasonably mitigate, and (d) force majeure events.
+We target 99.9% monthly availability for the Service, measured at the platform's public endpoints, excluding (a) planned maintenance announced at least 48 hours in advance, (b) emergency maintenance, (c) outages of Microsoft Azure or your own Microsoft 365 tenant (which holds your record) that we cannot reasonably mitigate, (d) outages of third-party SMS or telephony networks affecting the SMS doorbell, which we cannot reasonably mitigate and which do not affect our own secure web space or Teams, and (e) force majeure events.

 Support response times are tier-dependent and stated on chat.org.uk and in your Order Form.
 Where you have purchased Enterprise support, the service level agreement (with credits) attached to your Order Form prevails over the general targets in this clause.